Visulate for Oracle GKE quickstart

 Verify the instance

 Click on the Load balancer IP address to open the Visulate for Oracle UI.
-Ingress rules should rewrite the url appending “/database” to the ip address as shown in the screenshot below.
+Rewrite rules should append “/database” to the ip address as shown in the screenshot below.

 UI Homepage